 To learn more about the parks, please come to our naturalist led nature walks.
 To find out when & where they are scheduled, link on to "Nature Walks".
 Park locations can be found by linking on to "Park Locations" and from that page, there are links to trail maps of the two nature parks.

-Royal Oak Nature Society Trails Committee: The Nature Society is seeking 15 to 20 individuals willing to work on maintenance of the trail system at both parks.
+Royal Oak Nature Society Trails Committee: The Nature Society is seeking individuals willing to work on maintenance of the trail system at Tenhave Woods and Cummingston Park.
 Much of the work is simply moving logs and branches of fallen trees.
 No special skills are needed except the willingness to spend a few hours in the park and drag branches.
 Anyone high school age or older is welcome.
-We do this work mainly on weekends and in the evening.
-If you are willing to work, please send Don Drife an email at firstname.lastname@example.org.
-When a tree comes down, we will send out an email with the date and time of the work session.
+We do this work mainly on weekends.
+If you are willing to work, please send Don Drife an email at email@example.com.
+When we need your help, we will send out an email with the date and time of the work session.
 Please consider helping us.

 Check out the links to the left for additional information!

-The following Nature Society board of director positions are open:
+The following Nature Society board of director positions (volunteer) are open:

 - Fundraising: Leads the fund-raising efforts of the Royal Oak Nature Society, which includes the coordinating and organizing of the Annual Spring Fundraiser and other fund-raiser programs approved by the board.

-If you might be interested in one of these positions, please e-mail us at email@example.com or phone us at 248-246-3380 & leave a message.
+- If you might be interested in one of these above positions, please e-mail us at firstname.lastname@example.org or phone us at 248-246-3380 & leave a message.